Sugut/harrypotter-project/README.md

 # harrypotter-project

 ## Project Description
-This project is a single web page that gives vivid description of the fantacy novel and movie Harry Potter.
+This project is a single web page that gives vivid description of the fantasy novel and movie Harry Potter.

 These have been rendered from a publicly available API (https://hp-api.herokuapp.com/)